Butter Mochi (バター餅)

 chi like cheek

-The butter and sugar content keeps the mochi from getting hard, so it can be refrigerated if you plan on keeping it for more than a day before eating it.
+The butter and sugar content keeps the mochi from getting hard, so it can be refrigerated in an airtight container if you plan on keeping it for more than a day before eating it.
 I would still recommend letting it come up to room temperature before eating it.